-- a) Allow departments to choose the most qualified candidate on the City reinstatement lists when such lists are in effect, regardless of seniority. - b) Develop an exemption process for managers who have compelling cases for not filling critical positions from reinstatement lists. - c) Allow employees to waive reinstatement for a certain time period or a certain number of opportunities.
+- a) Allow departments to choose the most qualified candidate on the City reinstatement lists when such lists are in effect, regardless of seniority. - Develop an exemption process for managers who have compelling cases for not filling critical positions from reinstatement lists. - c) Allow employees to waive reinstatement for a certain time period or a certain number of opportunities. - #3: Pursue changes to the layoffs, bumping and reinstatement rules that subordinate seniority and factor in applicable job skills, recent job performance and disciplinary records.